-An ESO Clinic tutor, who is also an experienced osteopath, will enter the room at points during the consultation to introduce themselves and to oversee the student practitioner, providing support and additional advice where appropriate.
+An ESO Clinic tutor, who is also an experienced osteopath, may enter the room at points during the consultation to introduce themselves and to oversee the student practitioner, providing support and additional advice where appropriate.
+This may also be via a video link live feed.
 Our tutors are happy to answer any questions you may have about your treatment so please feel free to involve yourself in the conversation.
 Please be aware that, as a teaching clinic, consultations may also be observed by small groups of student practitioners.

 The number of sessions will vary depending on the nature of the condition and its cause.
 When discussing a treatment plan, your student practitioner will explain what treatment can achieve and the likely number of sessions needed for an improvement in how you feel.